bettersg/checkMate/documentation/dataSchema.md

         string sentMessageId "message id of the forwarded dubious message to checkers" number vote
         sting category "scam, irrelevant, or number"
+        timestamp createdTimestamp
+        timestamp firstVotedTimestamp
     }

     factChecker {
         string id PK "using their sender ID or phone number" string name
         boolean isActive
+        boolean isOnboardingComplete
         string platformId
         number level "Not used for now"
         number experience "Not used for now"
         number numVoted
         number numCorrectVotes "Not used for now"
         number numVerifiedLinks "Not used for now"
-        string preferredPlatform"whatsapp/telegram, only whatsapp used for now" string getNameMessageId "ID of the message sent to prompt factChecker for their name.
-Used to track reply." collection outstandingVoteRequests
+        string preferredPlatform "whatsapp/telegram, only whatsapp used for now" string getNameMessageId "ID of the message sent to prompt factChecker for their name.
+Used to track reply."
     }

     outstandingVoteRequest {